top of page

 In some cases silver is mixed with the gold, occurring in nature as electrum.
 Gold is normally smelted to remove silver.
 Advances in alchemy and metallurgy in ancient Varna include gold paint used as coating for pottery.

 Gold often occurs in its native state as nuggets or grains.
 It's also found in rocks, veins and alluvial deposits.
-It may occur together with the native element silver to create electrum or white gold.
 Pyrite or fool's gold may be found nearby.

 Gold forms natural alloys with other metals like copper and palladium, and mineral inclusions such as in pyrite.
 On Earth, gold is found in rock ores of the Precambrian time on.
 In natural state gold usually has silver content of 8-10%.
 Electrum is more than 20% silver.

 A human being contains about 0.2 mg of gold.
 It's essential for joint health and conveying electric pulses.
-In alchemy, chrysopoeia (lit. gold-making) is the process of turning base metals like lead into gold.
-For centuries people try to create gold from base metals.
+In alchemy, chrysopoeia (lit. gold-smithing) is applied to the process of turning base metals like lead into gold.

 Resistant to most acids, gold dissolves in aqua regia (a mixture of nitric acid and hydrochloric acid).
 Nitric acid alone won't affect gold, though it destroys silver and other metals.

-In modern times lead has been turned to gold, with use of particle accelerator, but a massive amount of material is needed to gain a tiny amount of gold. t's not known if anyone ever succeeded in producing gold from base metals in useable quantity.
+In modern times lead has been turned to gold, with use of particle accelerator.
+A massive amount of material is needed to gain a tiny amount of gold.

 copyright Sylvia Rose 2024